John Hoogenakker: Television and film work

 He starred in a TV commercial for the Chevy Silverado that aired during the Summer Olympics in 2021.
 In the ad, also directed by Jenkins, he plays the owner of a cat (Walter the Cat) who does things people would expect of a dog.
 Another ad reprising the two aired at the end of January and during the 2022 Winter Olympics.

-In 2023, he is slated to appear in the upcoming mini-series American Tragedies: Waco - The Trials, a sequel to Waco which aired in 2018 on Paramount Network.
-He is also appearing in the upcoming thriller film Knox Goes Away, which is directed by his Dopesick co-star Michael Keaton.
+In 2023, he appeared in the mini-series Waco: The Aftermath, a sequel to Waco which aired in 2018 on Paramount Network.
+He also appeared in the thriller film Knox Goes Away, which is directed by his Dopesick co-star Michael Keaton.

 Personal life

 Hoogenakker is married and has two children.